 NLGJA is a 501 (c) 3 organization.

-- Enhance the professionalism, skills and career opportunities for LGBT journalists.
+- Enhance the professionalism, skills and career opportunities for LGBTQ journalists.

-- Strengthen the identity, respect and status of LGBT journalists in the newsroom and throughout the practice of journalism.
+- Strengthen the identity, respect and status of LGBTQ journalists in the newsroom and throughout the practice of journalism.

-- Advocate for the highest journalistic and ethical standards in the coverage of LGBT issues.
+- Advocate for the highest journalistic and ethical standards in the coverage of LGBTQ issues.

 - Collaborate with other professional journalist associations and promote the principles of inclusion and diversity within our ranks.